 The Bonding Education Program is a partnership with the Surety and Fidelity Association of America to inform disadvantaged and small businesses on how to become "bondable" for transportation contracts.
 The program consists of workshops, and individual sessions with local surety bonding professionals.
-Participating businesses must be at least 2 years old.
+Participating businesses must be at least 2 years old and have annual revenue of at least \$250,000.

-Short Term Lending Program (800) 532-1169 www.osdbu.dot.gov/financial/stlp.cfm
+Short Term Lending Program (800) 532-1169 www.dot.gov/osdbu/financial-assistance/short-term-lendingprogram